Tag Archive - 2nd gen

 The image of a bridge, or a ligament (Eph 4:16) seems to be a good way of describing my past and the direction I sense God is leading me.
 Being Korean Canadian, I was born in Canada, but grew up as a Korean – eating Korean food, going to a Korean church, speaking Korean, visiting Korea – basically breathing Korean all throughout my life.
 In high school, God used me to be a bridge between the English and Korean speaking youth groups – I was involved with both and knew individuals in both groups.
 I was also involved in a city wide joint worship team, which had the purpose of uniting or bridging all the Korean speaking youth groups.
 I co-created a Christian club in my high school to unify all the Christians together.
 I also organized and ran a city-wide youth worship service when I was pastoring in Montreal.
 While pastoring in Korea, I co-created a network for English speaking youth pastors, where we would put on events together, pray together, plan together, and strategize together.

-Currently, as the groups pastor at Beulah Alliance Church, I was part of a team that conducted a survey, which revealed the current and proposed areas of integration amongst the differing areas of ministry.
-I am also leading a team that consists of several pastors, in order to bring greater unity to the group life in the church.
+As the groups pastor at Beulah Alliance Church, I was part of a team that conducted a survey, which revealed the current and proposed areas of integration amongst the differing areas of ministry.
+I was also leading a team that consists of several pastors, in order to bring greater unity to the group life in the church.
 There is now one front, instead of divided fronts.

 When examining my future, I believe that there are three areas that God has ingrained on my heart: church planting, pastors, and multicultural ministry.